yunstanford/aio-graphite-api/README.rst

 config
 ------

-All configs should go into config folder.
+All configs should put into config folder.